Cook Islands dollar: Coins

-Clockwise from top: ±5, ±1, 5¢, 10¢, ±2.

 In 1972, bronze 1 and 2-cent, and cupro-nickel 5, 10, 20, and 50-cent, and 1-dollar coins were introduced.
 All were the same size, mass, and composition as the corresponding New Zealand coins, however, the unique British crown-sized dollar coin circulated much more readily than its New Zealand equal.
 Each coin depicted plants, animals, and items unique to the Cook Islands.

 In 1983, production of the 1 and 2-cent coins was ceased and the two coins were later demonetized – almost 10 years before the equivalent occurred in New Zealand.

 The Cook Islands has a long reputation for frequent monetary oddities.
 It was one of the last countries to hold on to large crown-sized coins ($1 of the 1972-83 issue) while elsewhere, coins of such size are no longer minted in large enough quantities intended for circulation.

 In 1987, a smaller, lighter scallop-edged ±1 coin with a similar size and shape to the Hong Kong ±2 piece was issued.
 This coin was produced to replace its bulky predecessor.
 With the release of its new ±2 piece in that year, the Cook Islands became the first modern country to issue a circulating triangular coin, along with a dodecagonal (twelve-sided) ±5 piece in equal size and shape to the Australian 50-cent coin.
 These ±1 and ±2 were composed of cupro-nickel and the ±5 coin was in aluminium bronze.

 1988 brought the redesign of the 50-cent piece, the first coin in the country to bear a denomination name.
 Although widely recognized as "cents" this coin depicts "tene", the Cook Islands Māori equivalent to the English word cent.

 In 1995, the Cook Islands dollar was withdrawn in favour of the New Zealand dollar only.
 Local coins remained in use and technically became denominated in New Zealand dollars, likewise for future coin issues even as they continued to be inscribed with the words "Cook Islands".